gamemanual0/gm0/source/docs/appendix/glossary.rst

         Torsional rigidity has consequences particularly in building drivetrains, as the drivetrain is the last mechanism on your robot that should flex or bend when weight or force is applied to it.

+    Traction wheel
+        A traction or grip wheel is a wheel designed for maximum grip.
+It has an outer ring made of rubber, and its wide track ensures a larger contact patch with the ground.
+        Traction wheels are commonly found in tank drivetrains.
+They are sold in different sizes and thicknesses by different manufacturers.

     UltraHex
         UltraHex is 1/2” aluminum hex :term:`shafting <Shaft>` sold by REV